Trade Forex Trading

 MACD implements the MACD line as a continuous line while the signal-line is implemented as a histogram.
 These 2 MACD LINES are then used to generate signals using the crossover strategy method.

-Values above the center-mark are considered bullish signals while those below are bearish signals.
+Values that exceed the center mark are interpreted as bullish signals, whereas those that fall below are seen as bearish signals.

 MACD being an oscillator technical indicator, oscillates above and below this center line.